 Once the easily degraded carbon is consumed, the microbial population declines, and the micronutrients are released back into the soil in a bioavailable form for crop uptake.
-Unlike synthetic fertilizers, Soileos is an organic fertilizer that fortifies the soil with natural carbon.
-Soil life in organic systems such as this can be over 80% more active than in conventional systems.
+Unlike synthetic fertilizers, Soileos is a cellulose based fertilizer that fortifies the soil with natural carbon.
+Soil life in systems such as this can be over 80% more active than in conventional systems.42